 What is screen mirroring?

 Screen mirroring is a combination of hardware and software that allows you to display the contents of a smartphone, tablet, or computer screen on another screen, such as a TV, monitor, or video game console.
-This feature is widely used today for presenting and viewing content on a larger screen.
-Either a wired or wireless network can be used to transmit the signal from one device to another.
+This feature is widely used today to present and view content on a large screen.
+To transmit the signal from one device to another the type of connection does not matter, it can be Wi-Fi, Ethernet or even Bluetooth connection.

 Screen mirroring and use cases